-2.5.2 Where internal resolution is not possible or appropriate - factors to consider in assessing whether a matter merits inquiry
+3.5.2 Where internal resolution is not possible or appropriate - factors to consider in assessing whether a matter merits inquiry

-In making that assessment, the Commissioner may consider the following factors:
+In making an assessment as to whether or not a matter merits inquiry, the Commissioner may consider factors which include, but are not limited to, the following:

-- primarily, whether an inquiry would be in the public interest - whether the matter is, or has already been, the subject of review, inquiry, investigation or prosecution by another NSW oversight or enforcement body - whether there are better alternative means that could be used effectively to obtain the information sought or to resolve the matter - the gravity of the matter and its potential to adversely affect the management, administration, operation or reputation of individual agencies or the NSW government sector if not investigated - the seniority and number of government sector employees involved - any likely operational impact of an inquiry on the agency or agencies concerned - the length of time since any activities of concern took place - competing work priorities of the PSC, including the operational demands of any other inquiries under way at the time - whether there are good prospects that the outcomes of the inquiry will make a significant contribution to resolving the matter and/or the administration and management of the sector - the risk that the public reputation of the government sector may be undermined if not investigated.
+- primarily, whether an inquiry would be in the public interest - whether the matter is, or has already been, the subject of review, inquiry, investigation or prosecution by another NSW oversight or enforcement body - whether there are better alternative means that could be used effectively to obtain the information sought or to resolve the matter - the gravity of the matter and its potential to adversely affect the management, administration, operation or reputation of individual agencies or the NSW government sector if not investigated - the seniority and number of government sector employees involved - any likely operational impact of an inquiry on the agency or agencies concerned - the length of time since any activities of concern took place - competing work priorities of the OPSC, including the operational demands of any other inquiries under way at the time, available resourcing and funding - the utility of the Commissioner conducting an inquiry, and whether there are good prospects that the inquiry will make a significant contribution to resolving the matter and/or the administration and management of the sector - the risk that the public reputation of the government sector may be undermined if not investigated.

-If the Commissioner considers that the matter merits inquiry, he or she will proceed to identify the scope and purpose of the inquiry in accordance with chapter 3 of this guideline.
+If the Commissioner considers that the matter merits inquiry, the Commissioner will proceed to identify the scope and purpose of the inquiry in accordance with Chapter 4 of this Guideline.

-2.6.
-Deciding not to proceed to an inquiry
+3.6 Deciding not to proceed to an inquiry